openhab/openhab-docs/installation/windows.md

 {% include base.html %}

-# openHAB 2 on Windows
+# openHAB on Windows

-The following instructions will guide you through the process of setting up openHAB 2.
+The following instructions will guide you through the process of setting up openHAB.

 This page is structured as follows: